kuvivek/drivingTheoryInGermany/README.md

 fails to appear.
 What is the right course of action now?  ----IMP
 I have to
 ✅ report the accident to the police
-❌give my name and address to a witness not involved in the accident
+❌ give my name and address to a witness not involved in the accident
 ✅ leave my name and address at the scene of the accident
 **Comment**:  Anyone who does not wait a reasonable amount of time after an accident is liable to prosecution (hit-and-run).
 After the
 waiting period has expired, I must leave my name and address on the damaged vehicle and report the accident to the police immediately.